 A career in data entry offers a great deal of flexibility and a low barrier to entry in the role.
 Depending on which industry you work in, data entry roles can be done remotely; however, some require a presence to input and absorb information such as a manual court transcriber.

-Before you dive in any data entry job, you should understand what to expect and the most critical skills utilised in this profession.
+Before you dive into any data entry job, you should understand what to expect and the most critical skills utilised in this profession.
 In this article, we will explore everything you need to know about pursuing a career in data entry.

 Daily Role and Functions

-Data entry operators copy, transcribe or transfer information into a company system using alphabetic, numeric or symbolic.
+Data entry operators copy, transcribe or transfer information into a company system using alphabetic, numeric, or symbolic.
 As a data entry operator, you will be will also be required to perform several tasks and duties, such as: